marijnh/Eloquent-JavaScript/04_data.md

 {{index ["length property", "for array"], [array, "length of"]}}

-The `length` property of an array tells us how many elements it has.
-This property name is a valid binding name, and we know its name in advance, so to find the length of an array, you typically write `array.length` because that's easier to write than `array["length"]`.
+Just like strings, arrays have a `length` property that tells us how many elements it has.

 {{id methods}}